adamRenny/LayerJS/README.md

 ### Loop Controller
 To manage the run loop, LayerJS includes a Loop Controller to manage it.
 The loop controller's sole responsibility is to run the application under the run loop.
-While most applications have their root at the ```Scene```, LayerJS uses a ```Looper``` as the core engine component.
+While most applications have their root at the ```Scene```, LayerJS uses a ```RunLoop``` as the core engine component.
-This looping structure is meant to be extended and have its render and update loops overwritten after extension.
+This looping structure is meant to have calls added to it but can have its render and update loops overwritten after extension if desired.

 ### Render Cache
 Idea courtesy of [Ash Blue](http://blueashes.com/), this library includes a ```RenderCache``` object used to cache renderings for re-use.